zenoss/ZenPacks.zenoss.HttpMonitor/docs/body.md

 - Select Infrastructure from the navigation bar.
 - Click the device name in the device list.
 The device overview page appears.
-- Expand Monitoring Templates, and then select Device from the left panel.
+- Expand Monitoring Templates, and then select HttpMonitor from the left panel.
 - Create a local copy of the template.
 - Select the newly created local template copy.
 - Select the HttpMonitor data source, and then select View and Edit Details from the Action menu.
 The Edit Data Source dialog appears.